LtSnakePlissken/Q/docs/how-to-setup-validator.md

 `docker-compose logs -f --tail "100"`

-## Verify that node is producing blocks
+## Verify that Node is producing Blocks

 In order for you to start validating, you must wait for the new epoch (i.e. validation cycle).
 If everything went correctly before and the committed stake was sufficient to enter the validator shortlist, your validator node will start to produce blocks in the next validation cycle.
 Please note that upon start you are likely to see a lot of warnings in q-client logs: